 Lake and Ashtabula Counties, just east of Cleveland, are home to dozens of unique and tasty wineries.
 Many have restaurants and tasting rooms where you can enjoy their wares.
 Most offer tours of the facility, and some, such as Debonne Vineyards in Madison, even host musical events throughout the year.
 Particularly romantic is the lakeside Lakehouse Inn and Winery in Geneva-on-the-Lake which would be a great place for a couples getaway.

-Try Out a Cleveland Wine Bar
+Visit a Cleveland Wine Bar

 Cleveland has a collection of unique, cozy, and sometimes quirky establishments that serve wine by the glass, or the bottle.
 Cuddle up to someone you love and share a bottle of wine, a plate of cheese and a romantic wine bar setting.
 Try the popular, Toast Wine Bar, offering comfort food grown on its own farm, plus house cocktails in a quaint brick-walled setting.
 Bin216, in downtown, is known for tapas along with an excellent wine list.
 They also serve craft cocktails and scrumptious desserts.
 You can go shopping for wine and craft beer at Rozi's Wine House after doing some wine tasting at Rozi's Front Porch Cafe.